{

 Australian Co-chair

-He is Chairman of the Australia United Arab Emirates Business Council and a Director of the International Centre for Democratic Partnerships as well as its Foundation.
-He is on the Advisory Board of the International Institute for Strategic Leadership Dialogue and is Patron of the veterans charity, Robe to Recovery.
+Christopher is Chairman of Vision 2020, the national peak eye health body in Australia and Chairman of the Australia United Arab Emirates Business Council, as well as being a Director of the International Centre for Democratic Partnerships and its Foundation.
+He sits on the Advisory Board of the mental health body, the Orygen Institute.
+He is Patron of the veterans charity, Robe to Recovery.

-Christopher is the Chairman of the Advisory Board of munitions and weapons company, NIOA and the Australian Missile Corporation.
-As well, he is an adviser to the Dubai headquartered, international consulting group, Dar al Handasah and the Advisory Board of 3D manufacturer, Amaero Ltd. He is a non Executive Director of the Canberra based defence company, Xtek Ltd.
+Christopher is the Chairman of the Advisory Board of munitions and weapons company, NIOA Group.
+As well, he is a strategic adviser to the Dubai headquartered, international consulting group, Sidara, investment company Neishlos Capital and is a non Executive Director of the Canberra based defence company, Highcom Ltd.

 Christopher is Chairman of the SA Governors Council of the American Chamber of Commerce in Australia.